 Here, you’ll be able to select a specific field and then a function to apply to that field.

-In this example, we are formatting the first and last name to be properly capitalized, formatting the phone number to the E. 164 international standard, and formatting the company name to be properly capitalized.
+In this example, we are formatting the first and last name to be properly capitalized, formatting the State field to standardized abbreviations, and formatting the company name to be properly capitalized.

 Some of the functions that you can apply in this step include: